Organisn/Python/README.md

-## Few Python course Maths exercises
+### Few Python console exercises from some ITS courses

-Enjoy
+Enjoy!